zeyneponder/Singular-Value-Decomposition/README.md

 # Singular-Value-Decomposition
-A very basic explanation of SVD on Python
+Basic explanation of SVD on Python

 Singular Value Decomposition on Python.ipynb : Basic svd  on matrix